ThomasNLarsen/gym-auv/readme.md

 # gym-auv

-Python simulation framework for Collision Avoidance for Unmanned Surface Vehicle using Deep Reinforcement Learning.
+A Python simulation framework for Collision Avoidance for Unmanned Surface Vehicle using Deep Reinforcement Learning.

-An explanation of the software structure can be found in Eivind Meyers repository [gym-auv](https://github.com/EivMeyer)
+The detailed explanation of the software structure can be found in Eivind Meyers repository [gym-auv](https://github.com/EivMeyer)

-## Getting Started
+## Prerequisites
 Note: Requires Python 3.7

 Note: Pybullet needs Microsoft Visual C++ 14.0.
 Install it with "Build Tools for Visual Studio".